Skin (2018 feature film)

-Skin is a 2018 American biographical drama film written and directed by Israeli-born filmmaker Guy Nattiv.
+Skin is a 2018 American biographical drama film written and directed by Guy Nattiv.
 The film stars Jamie Bell, Danielle Macdonald, Daniel Henshall, Bill Camp, Louisa Krause, Zoe Colletti, Kylie Rogers, Colbi Gannett, Mike Colter, and Vera Farmiga.
-The film is inspired by the true story of an American neo-Nazi skinhead named Bryon Widner.
+The film is inspired by and loosely based on the true story of an American neo-Nazi skinhead named Bryon Widner.

 Skin had its world premiere at the 2018 Toronto International Film Festival on September 8, 2018 and was released on June 27, 2019 through DirecTV Cinema before a wide release on July 26, 2019 by A24.